bytecod3/Project-Shadow-Flight/README.md

 A list of related documents realated to this pject are provided below.
 They include diagrams, schematics, design source files, datasheets, 2D diagrams, 3D assembly diagrams, test information and logs etc.

+## Relevent videos and resource materials
+1. https://youtu.be/5voQfQOTem8 (Build your own satelite)
+2.

 ## Contribution and support
 This project is not funded by any organization or entity and is solely reliant on out-of-pocket funding.